OlaideOlapade/Active-Directory-Deployment---Installing-and-Hardening/README.md

 6. In Server Manager, click the notification flag and choose Promote this server to a domain controller.
 7. Select:
-   - Add a new forest
+   - Add a new forest: nymoustechnologies.local
-   - Root domain name: nymoustechnologies.local
 8. Set Directory Services Restore Mode (DSRM) password.
-9. Accept default selections for DNS and NetBIOS.
+9. Ignore default selections for DNS and NetBIOS.
-10. Review and click Install.
+10. Review and click Next.
 11. Server will reboot to complete the promotion.

 ## 3. Creating Organizational Units (OUs), Groups, and Users